 - Upload your resume to Cards Career Connection powered by Handshake.
 By uploading your resume to Cards Career Connection powered by Handshake, you can easily complete you profile.
 The system also allow you to apply to full-time, part-time, internship, work-study, and volunteer work from local, national, and international employers.

-- Get involved with Career Development Center programming.
+- Get involved with University Career Center programming.
 Participating in Career Fairs, Cardinal Career Treks, presentations and more events will better position you to understand what employers are looking for when hiring.
 Take advantage of our free programs to learn more about professional development, local employers, hiring events, information tables and sessions, on-campus interview events, and more.
 Read your weekly Monday Memo email or visit our events page to stay updated.

 - Meet with the Employer Engagement Team.
 Schedule an appointment to speak with a member of the Employer Engagement Team to talk about the internship or full-time job search.
 You can also meet with a career counselor for one-on-one help with your resume and cover letter, practice interviews, and more.